spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/catalog/products/products-reference-information.md

 * Stores where the product is available (in case you have multiple stores in your project).

+{% info_block infoBox "Info" %}

-Note that for the [Marketplace](/docs/marketplace/user/intro-to-spryker/marketplace-concept.html) project, you can also filter the products belonging to a certain Merchant:
+For the [Marketplace](/docs/marketplace/user/intro-to-spryker/marketplace-concept.html) project, you can also filter the products belonging to a certain Merchant:

+{% endinfo_block %}

 ![merchants-switcher-on-products](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Marketplace/products/products-reference-information/merchants-switcher-on-products.gif)

+{% info_block infoBox "Info" %}

-{% include note.html content="Upon entering the page, all merchants are enabled by default." %}
+Upon entering the page, all merchants are enabled by default.

+{% endinfo_block %}

 ---